akutayural/akutayural/README.md

 ---

+## 💼 About Me
+I'm a **Python Software Engineer** based in **London, UK**, specializing in **scalable, high-performance systems**.
+I have a strong background in **FinTech applications** such as payment processing, cryptocurrency platforms, and e-wallet solutions.
+With an **MSc in Data Science**, I’m also passionate about **machine learning** and **predictive analytics**.

+---

 ### 📢 **Latest Release: APIException**
 `APIException` is a fully customizable exception-handling toolkit for FastAPI.
 It enhances your Swagger docs, automatically logs errors, and converts even unregistered exceptions into a clean, consistent response format.
-Perfect for keeping your API responses standardized and developer-friendly.
+Perfect for keeping your API responses standardised and developer-friendly.
 [📄 Documentation](https://akutayural.github.io/APIException/) • [📦 PyPI](https://pypi.org/project/APIException)

 📦 Install via pip: